-HDP-HMM is an extension of HMM in which the number of states can be infinite.
-The idea is relatively simple; at each state zt we should be able to go to an infinite number of states so the transition distribution should be a draw from a DP.
+An HDP-HMM is an extension of an HMM in which the number of states can be infinite.
+At each state zt we should be able to transition to an infinite number of states so the transition distribution should be a draw from a DP.
 On the other hand, we want reachable states from one state to be shared among all states so these DPs should be linked together.
 The result is an HDP.
-In an HDP-HMM each state corresponds to a group (restaurant) and therefore, unlike HDP in which an association of data to groups is assumed to be known a priori, we are interested to infer this association.
+In an HDP-HMM each state corresponds to a group (restaurant) and therefore, unlike HDP in which an association of data to groups is assumed to be known a priori, we are interested in inferring this association.

-A major problem with original HDP-HMM is the state persistence.
+A major problem with original formulation of an HDP-HMM is state persistence.
 HDP-HMM has a tendency to make many redundant states and switch rapidly among them (Teh et al., 2006).
-This problem is solved by introducing a sticky parameter to the definition of HDP-HMM (Fox et al., 2011)
+This problem is solved by introducing a sticky parameter to the definition of an HDP-HMM (Fox et al., 2011):

 .
-Equation shows the definition of a sticky HDP-HMM with unimodal emissions;is a sticky hyper-parameter and generally can be learned from data.
-Original HDP-HMM is a special case with .
+Equation shows the definition of a sticky HDP-HMM with unimodal emissions.
+The hyperparameter can be learned from data.
+The original formulation of an HDP-HMM is a special case with .
 From this equation we can see for each state (group) we have a simple unimodal emission distribution.
-This limitation can be addressed using a more general model
+This limitation can be addressed using a more general model:

-defined in .
 In this model, a DP is associated with each state and a model with augmented state (zt,st) is obtained.
 Figure 3 shows a graphical representation.

 The metaphor for the Chinese restaurant franchise for a sticky HDP-HMM is a franchise with loyal customers.
 In this case each restaurant has a special dish that is also served in other restaurants.
 If a customer xt is going to restaurant j then it is more likely that he eats the specialty dish zt=j.
 His children xt+1 also go to the same restaurant and eat the same dish.
 However, if xt eats another dish () then his children go to the restaurant indexed by zt and more likely eat their specialty dish.
 Thus customers are actually loyal to dishes and tend to go to restaurants where their favorite dish is the specialty.